syntevo/docs/src/SmartGit/Manual/GitConcepts/Merging.md

 o A [> main]                    o A
 ```

-**Note:**
+> [!NOTE]

-- Unlike merge commits, fast-forward merges create no additional commits in the repository.
+> - Unlike merge commits, fast-forward merges create no additional commits in the repository.
-- Commits applied through fast-forward merges appear linearly in the target branch's history (e.g., in the above example, once `a-branch` is deleted, it will appear that commit `B` was committed directly onto `main` when viewing the `git log`).
+> - Commits applied through fast-forward merges appear linearly in the target branch's history (e.g., in the above example, once `a-branch` is deleted, it will appear that commit `B` was committed directly onto `main` when viewing the `git log`).

 ## Squash Merge